rawitat/gtypist_lessons/programming_quotes.typ

  :is not properly accounted.
 Features can have a negative value to customers :because they make the products more difficult to understand and use.
  :
- :We are finding that people like products that just works.
+ :We are f`indi`ng that people like products that just works.
 It turns out that :designs that just work are much harder to produce than designs that assemble :long list of features.